minio/docs/source/minio-cli/minio-mc-admin/mc-admin-heal.rst

 Syntax
 ------

-:mc-cmd:`mc admin heal` has the following syntax:
+:mc:`mc admin heal` has the following syntax:

 .. code-block:: shell
    :class: copyable

    mc admin heal [FLAGS] TARGET

-:mc-cmd:`mc admin heal` supports the following arguments:
+:mc:`mc admin heal` supports the following arguments:

 .. mc-cmd:: TARGET

+   *Required*

    The full path to the bucket or bucket prefix on which the command should perform object healing.
 Specify the :mc-cmd:`alias <mc alias>` of a